danielgyu/bear-ATM/README.md

 - Select available account
 - Select balacne/deposit/withdraw

-** possible future bank api integration
+** possible future bank api integration.
-** possible future cash bin integration
+** possible future cash bin integration.
-** code must be tested
+** code must be tested.

 ## Introduction
 For the possibility of third party integration, I decided to create a simple Django backend that can communicate through REST API.
 First, this backend would take request from a customer using an ATM.
 The enetered PIN would first be validated, and after the PIN has been confirmed, the user can proceed to the Balance/deposit/withdrawal phase.
 Layers have been separated for future expandability.